simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 25 : Code Chronicle (1/1)

+Day 25 is always easy and is always only 1 part - the second part is having 49 other stars by now, which ...
+I don't quite.
+Let's go back and try and fix them.

 ## Day 24 : Crossed Wires (1/2)

 Very nice.
 Build a circuit of wires and logic gates, and analyse it.
 Yeah, OK.
 Oh, wait, 4 pairs of the gates are cross